 - Teach English Online

 Firsts: Adjustments to life in Colombia as a New English Teacher

-By: Sara McKinney
+Written by: Sara McKinney

 Well folks, this week concludes my twelfth week in Colombia, tenth week in Cali, and my ninth week teaching English.
 I’ve been on a giant learning curve in regards to creating a life here for myself with a lot of firsts.
 I’ve miraculously and successfully completed my first solo apartment hunt, though it took about four weeks to finally find a place that met my needs (furnished, good area/location, good price.
 Pictures to come.)
 I have begun to establish myself in my school as a new teacher, equipped with the practical knowledge I gained from my online TEFL certification course for Teaching English as a Foreign Language (TEFL) through the International TEFL Academy.